 Bowen’s disease

-Indications of actinic keratosis or Bowen’s disease should be checked by a doctor in order to prevent a tumour forming.
+Indications of actinic keratosis or Bowen’s disease should be checked by a doctor in order to prevent a carcinoma forming.
 If signs of squamous cell carcinoma are already apparent, early diagnosis is key to its successful treatment.

 Diagnosis